tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/实例/生命周期_intl_en.md

 The lifecycle of a Tencent Cloud CVM instance refers to all statuses from the launch of the instance to its release.
-Properly managing the Tencent Cloud instance in different statuses can ensure that applications running on the instance provide services economically and efficiently.
+Properly managing the CVM instance in different statuses can ensure that applications running on the instance provide services economically and efficiently.

 Instance Status